-The HOME recapture provisions permit the original homebuyer to sell the property during the period of affordability, however, if sold, all or a portion of the direct HOME assistance provided to the original homebuyer is subject to recapture.
+The HOME recapture provisions permit the original homebuyer to sell the property during the period of affordability, however, if sold, all or a portion of the direct HOME assistance provided to the original homebuyer is subject to recapture from the net proceeds of the sale.
+The net proceeds are the sales price minus superior loan repayments (other than HOME funds) and closing costs.
 Recapture provisions are triggered by any transfer of title, voluntary or involuntary, during the established period.
 Direct assistance provided by the City such as a subsidy to the homebuyer that reduces the purchase price from fair market value to an affordable price will follow the reduction of subsidy during affordability period recapture model.
 A prorated portion of the total HOME direct subsidy amount will be forgiven each year during the term of the affordability period if the homebuyer satisfies all HOME Program regulation requirements.
 The City's CHDO will use the recapture provision option which recovers the entire direct HOME subsidy for mortgage loans provided to homebuyers.
+A subsequent low income purchaser of a HOME-assisted homeownership unit may assume the existing HOME loan and recapture obligation entered into by the original buyer when no additional HOME assistance is provided to the subsequent homebuyer, if lender policies allow an assumption of loan.
+In cases in which the subsequent homebuyer needs HOME assistance in excess of the balance of the original HOME loan, the direct HOME subsidy or assistance to the original homebuyer must be recaptured.
+A separate HOME subsidy must be provided to the new homebuyer, and a new affordability period must be established based on that assistance to the new buyer.

 Recapture provisions require that the homebuyer occupy the home as a principal residence, and not rent, lease, or leave the home vacant for the duration of the affordability period.
 The recapture provisions are triggered for the full amount of the direct subsidy if the principal residency requirement is not met for the full term of the affordability period.
+Repayment of the HOME assistance, such as early payoff of a HOME funded mortgage, does not terminate the affordability period.
+The principal residency requirement must be met for the full period.
+The period remains in effect unless the unit is sold.
 The amount that must be recovered for noncompliance with principal residency requirements is not subject to any prorated or other deductions in the recapture provisions.

 If recapture proceedings must be enforced at some time during the affordability period, the portion of direct HOME subsidy unforgiven by the recapture provisions and elapsed affordability period will be recaptured from available net proceeds from sale of property (whether recapture is effected through foreclosure or no foreclosure action).